 My research lies somewhere at the intersection of quantum information theory, condensed matter physics and mathematical physics.
 During my PhD I studied on the one hand the problem of quantum Markov chain mixing (rigorously bounding how fast a quantum channel converges to stationarity), and on the other, protocols of dissipative state preparation.
 Since then my interests have shifted a bit more towards condensed matter physics and fault-tolerance.
 In particular I have worked a lot on designing and analyzing quantum Gibbs sampling algorithms and on various problems in quantum error correction and fault-tolerance theory.
-Recently, I have been getting very interested in the the phenomenon of bulk-boundary correspondence (and Holography) using tools from the theory of tensor networks.
-I also dabble with problems relating to machine learning.
+Recently, I have been very interested in applications of tensor network algorithms to problems outside of physics, though I still do occasionally think of problems in many body physics.